jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 Education and Skill Development: What changes should educational institutions, like Kenyon College, make to prepare students for an AI-driven workforce?
 Should liberal arts education adapt to emphasize skills that complement AI, such as critical thinking or emotional intelligence?
 Work-Life Balance: How might AI’s influence on productivity and efficiency, as discussed by Hassabis, affect work-life balance?
 Could AI lead to shorter workweeks or, conversely, increased pressure to be “always on”?

-Theme 2: Human-Centered AI and Society

-Balancing Efficiency and Humanity: Drawing from both videos, how can AI be designed to prioritize human well-being over pure efficiency or profit?
-What role should institutions like Kenyon College play in advocating for human-centered AI?
-Cultural Implications: How might AI’s influence on work (Hassabis) and its potential to emulate consciousness (Bach) reshape cultural values, such as community, creativity, or spirituality, in liberal arts settings like Kenyon?
-Bias and Fairness: Both videos likely touch on AI’s societal impact.
-How can we address biases in AI systems to ensure they serve diverse populations equitably?
-Discuss examples of potential biases in AI applications related to work or consciousness.
-Moral Agency in AI Design: Combining Hassabis’s and Bach’s perspectives, who should bear responsibility for the societal consequences of AI—developers, policymakers, or users?
-How can interdisciplinary fields like IPHS contribute to ethical AI design?
-Future Visions: Imagine a future where AI transforms work (per Hassabis) and consciousness is better understood as software (per Bach).
-What would a human-centered society look like in this context, and how can we steer AI development toward that vision?

 ## **Coding**

 ### Concepts: